stabgan/icd10cm/README.md

 # ICD-10-CM Browser with MongoDB Backend

-A web application for browsing and searching ICD-10-CM diagnosis codes with a Node.js/MongoDB backend.
+A web application for browsing and searching ICD-10-CM diagnosis codes with a Node.js/MongoDB backend and optional Electron desktop app.

 ## Project Structure